Application Closed

 Meet the OLLI Fellows

 For the 2024-2025 academic year, USM is proud to support five OLLI Fellows.
+Keep reading to learn about the fellows and their projects.

-Graduate Program: TBD
+Graduate Program: Creative Writing (MFA)

 Meet Former OLLI Fellows